Real Madrid news: Vinicius Junior forced off injured in tears amid nightmare start against Ajax | Goal.com

 Vinicius Junior forced off injured in tears amid nightmare Real Madrid start

-Real Madrid attacker Vinicius Junior was forced to hobble off injured in tears as Ajax created a nightmare first half for the Champions League title holders.
+Real Madrid attacker Vinicius Junior was forced to hobble off injured in tears as Ajax gave a nightmare experience to the Champions League title holders on Tuesday.

 The Brazilian missed an effort from close range, slamming his shot into the side netting in the 32nd minute, but in doing so appeared to injure his leg and was unable to continue for the beleaguered Blancos.